 Open 10am to 6pm weekdays (closed Tuesdays) and 10am to 7pm Saturdays, Sundays and public holidays.
 Address: 100 Chatham Rd S, Tsim Sha Tsui East, Hong Kong

 Head next door to the Museum of History for a dose of Hong Kong’s intriguing history and rich culture.
 Ruled by Emperors, colonised by Britain, occupied by Japanese and returned to China in 1997.
-Take it all in with beautifully presented exhibits, each telling a story of Hong Kong’s history, whilst it isn’t a comprehensive history It skirts some of the hard
+Take it all in with beautifully presented exhibits, each telling a story of Hong Kong’s history, whilst it isn’t a comprehensive history It skirts some of the Hong Kong’s rough past.

 While not quite as engaging for the kids, it does have a few hands-on things to keep them entertained, such as multimedia displays and interactive booths.
 They will also love the early 20th century shops in its recreated streets, the iconic double-decker tram, and the authentic junk boat that they can peer inside.